BKAPADIA04/Bangalore_House_Price_Prediction_Regression/README.md

 - This will launch the frontend application, and you can view it in your browser, typically at http://localhost:3000.

-# To set up and run the flask API backend server of the PricePerch project, follow these steps:
+# To set up and run the Flask API backend server of the PricePerch project, follow these steps:

 - Navigate to the directory containing your requirements.txt file.(Here /backend)
 # pip3 install -r requirements.txt